toggledbits/PluginTools/README.md

 #### Editing Plugin Data

-If you find you have an error in your plugin's metadata or just need to update/freshen your plugin description or icon:
+If you find you have an error in your plugin's Vera App Marketplace metadata (device type, auto-update, etc.) or just need to update/freshen your plugin description or icon:

 1. Go to "My Plugins"
 1. Click "Edit" on your plugin
-1. Use the blue-boxed links at the top of the "Edit Plugin": "Plugin Info" and "UPNP"
+1. Use the blue-boxed links at the top of the "Edit Plugin": "Plugin Info" and "UPNP" in particular.

-### AltAppStore
+### Releasing Your Plugin to AltAppStore

 The AltAppStore is a tool that is part of AltUI, an alternate UI for Vera and the default UI for openLuup.
-It is much easier to manage deployment of your plugin with AltUI than it is to manage it in the current Vera App Marketplace, but there's a trade-off: only a minority of Vera users use AltUI, and thus only a minority of users would have access to your plugin.
+It is much easier to manage deployment of your plugin with AltAppStore than it is to manage it in the current Vera App Marketplace, but there's a trade-off: only a minority of Vera users use ALTUI, and thus only a minority of users would have access to your plugin.
 As such, it's probably a good idea to release your plugin on both (and the AltAppStore is easy and doesn't add much work), but I would not recommend deploying on the AltAppStore exclusively, unless your plugin was intended to be used only on openLuup.

 The AltAppStore is built around Github as a source repository for your plugin, but it can also install plugins from the Vera App Marketplace.
 If you are going to deploy on the AltAppStore, using the Github source is highly recommended, so if you are not managing your plugin code in Github, now's the time to make that leap.